-Drinking alcohol has numerous effects on the chemical framework of a person’s body.
-The substance’s presence in the body causes the release of endogenous opioids, which can interact with opioid receptors in the brain and release a feel-good chemical called dopamine.
-Additionally, consuming alcohol leads to the release of gamma-amino butyric acid, an inhibitory neurotransmitter that suppresses the chemical known as glutamate, which is used by nerve cells to communicate with other cells.
-When the communication chemical glutamate is suppressed, the body slows down, leading to a feeling of sedation and intoxication.
-The brain then produces more glutamate receptors in hopes of increasing glutamate activity.
+Drinking alcohol has numerous effects on the body.
+When alcohol is consumed, it triggers the release of dopamine, a feel-good chemical.
+Consuming alcohol also leads to the release of gamma-aminobutyric acid (GABA).
+GABA suppresses glutamate, which nerve cells use to communicate with other cells.
+When glutamate is suppressed, the body slows down, causing intoxication and sedation.
+The brain then produces more glutamate receptors in an effort to increase glutamate activity.

 - Chest pain

-- Dizziness and reduced vision
+- Reduced vision